 I have wanted to paint this bathroom black for a long time.
 I ended up painting the kitchen walls black to be sure I was going to love it.
 Since the kitchen had only two half walls to paint and white shiplap balancing the dark, I knew it would work.

 The moment I put the black on the wall I was hooked.
 I love it so much.
+Learning how to paint a room is one of the DIY skills you can have.

-FAQ’s for black paint in a bathroom:
+FAQ’s for black paint in a bathroom

 - Do black walls make a room look smaller?
 No. I find that the opposite is true.
 Dark colors, especially black, make things recede.
 This gives the appearance that the walls are further back.
 My sister has told me multiple times she can believe how bigger this bathroom looks now.
 When we did our backyard makeover I used black on the fence and shed for them to recede into nature.
 It worked.